xdmushui/partner-center-sdk/develop/get-all-referrals-analytics.md

 ---
-title: Get all referral analytics information
+title: Get all referrals analytics information
-description: How to get all the referral analytics information.
+description: How to get all the referrals analytics information.
 author: Xansky
 ms.author: mhopkins
 ms.assetid: C6051714-1D8A-4448-9705-12AEC9A6420E
 robots: noindex,nofollow
-ms.date: 06/22/2018
+ms.date: 06/27/2018
 ms.topic: article
 ms.prod: partner-center
 ms.technology: partner-center-sdk
 ---

-# Get all referral analytics information
+# Get all referrals analytics information

 >[!IMPORTANT]
 >This information relates to pre-released product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.